-MEVICO work has not identified clear bottlenecks in the LTE architecture, but there are needs for high scalability and flexibility of the network capabilities due to potentially quickly evolving demand.
+Overall, MEVICO work did not identify clear bottlenecks in the LTE architecture, but there are needs for high scalability and flexibility of the network capabilities due to potentially quickly evolving demand.
 Network needs to adapt and optimize itself to meet the changing needs of subscribers, the services they use and the operational state of the network itself.
 Network shall become continuously aware of user traffic demands and the network resources that are available to serve those demands dynamically.
 Thus, improved architectural optimizations (both with respect to CAPEX and OPEX) have to be identified in order to ensure the sustainability of future mobile networks.